meshplay/meshplay/docs/pages/reference/meshplayctl/meshplayctl-exp-relationship-search.md

 Searches and finds the realtionship used by different models based on the query-text.
 <pre class='codeblock-pre'>
 <div class='codeblock'>
-mesheryctl exp relationship search [flags]
+meshplayctl exp relationship search [flags]

 </div>
 </pre>